MUIprodigy/Instasynch-Addons/README.md

 The message filter brings back the old tags from synchtube, wordfilters and NSFWEmotes.

-The command <code>~Tags</code> can be used to turn the tags on and off to reduce spam in the chat.

-<code>~NSFWEmotes</code> can be used to turn the NSFWEmotes on and off.

 Click <a href="/Chat Additions/Messagefilter/messagefilterexample.gif">here</a> for the example.